How to craft your perfect cold lead email

 Here’s an example:

-One time using this email model, we got three calls from just fifteen emails sent in about an hour.
+One time that we used this email model, we got three calls from just fifteen emails sent in about an hour.
 Something about our email had actually motivated people to pick up the phone right away.
 Without a strong call-to-action, it doesn’t matter how convincing you were in the beginning, you will lose their interest.
 Readers, once engaged, need to know what to do next.
 Make it clear for them but also put the ball in their court.

 I tell them exactly what our next move is and leave it up to them.
 It’s not too pushy, but it doesn’t leave them wondering what to do next.